 National Puppy Day encourages adoption as a way to fight back against puppy mills, ending their source of profit.
 It is estimated that there are around 10 000 puppy mills in the United States, which breed 2 million puppies a year.
 In contrast, around the same number of dogs have to be euthanized in shelters every year, which is why it is so important to adopt not shop.

 On March 23, some shelters will hold events where people can visit and spend time with the dogs, to encourage the adoption of those dogs who need a home.

-You can also celebrate by volunteering at said shelters or raising awareness of the necessity of adoption.
-Those with dogs can commemorate by treating them to a special day.
+You can also celebrate by volunteering at these shelters, or by raising awareness of the necessity of adoption.
+And if you have a dog, why not celebrate by treating them to a special day!